Areas and Suburbs in Singapore

 Pros: The city affords a cosmopolitan lifestyle and great access to almost everything.

 Cons: Housing is more costly than accommodation found outside the hub.
-The lack of greenery and the high noise levels from traffic and on-going construction can also have an impact on general living conditions, although this is less true of the outlying suburbs.
+High noise levels from traffic and ongoing construction work can also have an impact on general living conditions, although this is less true of the outlying suburbs.

-Although the north is considered to be far from the city, in truth it's only about 12 miles (18km) away and is connected by the CTE highway.
+Although the north is considered to be far from the city, in truth it's only about 15 miles (25km) away and be easily accessed via car, MRT or bus.
 One can actually see Malaysia from the Woodlands district and there is a causeway bridge that connects the two countries.
 Areas such as Woodgrove, Woodlands and Sembawang are home to many American expat families due to the presence of the Singapore American School.

 The area is lush with greenery and features golf courses, plant nurseries and reservoirs.

-Cons: The area is relatively far from the city, and transport can be challenging due to traffic.
+Cons: The area is relatively far from the city, and doesn't offer much in the way of nightlife.

 The eastern area of the island includes the districts of Bedok, Pasir Ris, Tampines and Changi.